|The Book of Malachi|

 In their commentary on the Old Testament (note on Nahum 1:1), Keil and Delitzsch write:

-In his commentary on Malachi 1:1, Ralph Smith (Word Biblical Commentary) writes: “It is best to read it here as “burden” referring to something the prophet must accept, carry, and deliver to others.”
+In his commentary on Malachi 1:1, Ralph Smith (WBC) writes: “It is best to read it here as “burden” referring to something the prophet must accept, carry, and deliver to others.”

 It is easy to see why some translators would want to use “word,” “oracle,” or “message” instead of “burden” (or “burdensome message”).
 The vast majority of Christians have never had a “burden” or burdensome message from the Lord to deliver to another, so they have a hard time identifying with it.
 However, most people have been faced with difficult decisions about whether or not to confront another person and how to go about it.
 Confrontation is difficult, and giving bad news to someone is difficult too, and God called upon His prophets to do both, and it was difficult for them.
 It was indeed a “burden.”